 Currently, Hanwha Life takes the seventh place in terms of shares of the life insurance market in Vietnam.
 The sales performance of new policies has increased more than seven fold from 1.9 billion won in 2009 to 13.9 billion won in 2013.
 The number of branch offices also increased from 5 to 34 in 2013, which span major cities, including Ho Chi Minh, Hanoi, Danang and CânThơ, to build a national sales network.

-Hanwha Life is a leading life insurance company with the longest history in Korea.
-It has been driving the development of the insurance industry and the country’s economic growth with our customer-oriented management philosophy.
-In 2016, Hanwha Life reported total assets of 82.2 billion USD.
-It has also received a sterling AAA credit rating from Korea’s top rating agencies for the past eight consecutive years.
+Established in 1946, Hanwha Life is a leading life insurance company with the longest history in South Korea.
+Early on, we served in a critical role in the development of the insurance industry and the country’s economic growth – always with our customers in mind.
+In 2016, we grew in size but made sure we remained structurally sound, even as we reported total assets of USD 82.2 billion.
+At the end of 2015, our premium income stood at USD 13.22 billion, and we had achieved a 277 percent risk-based capital (RBC) ratio, which shows sound asset quality.
+We have also received a sterling AAA credit rating from South Korea’s top rating agencies for the past nine years.

 For more information, visit: www.hanwhalife.com/english/

 Hanwha Group, founded in 1952, is one of the Top-Ten business enterprises in South Korea